aws-greengrass/aws-greengrass-nucleus/RECIPE_REFERENCE.md

 ## Reference and guidelines
 This reference describes version 1 of component recipe file format.

-Component recipe is a single yaml/json file for component author to define component deployment and runtime characteristics in AWS greengrass ecosystem.
+Component recipe is a single yaml/json file for the component author to define component deployment and runtime characteristics in the AWS Greengrass ecosystem.
 ## Recipe file structure and examples
-Here is a sample recipe file in yaml format which defines a simple HelloWorld application can run on AWS greengrass managed devices.
+Here is a sample recipe file in yaml format which defines a simple HelloWorld application can run on AWS Greengrass managed devices.
 ```yaml
 ---